+12. Friends and Marriage

+Interview Questions:

-12. 12.
-Friends and Marriage Materials: None Purpose: rpose: Inst tructions: • Obtain a detailed description of one ore Interview Questions: more relationships that the student would • "Do you have some friends?
-Can you describe as friendships tell me about them?"
-(Note the friends' ٠ Obtain a general description of his/her ages.
-It can be helpful to ask for names understanding of the concept of friendship if the student is very general about who and the idea of establishing a family or they are.) building a long-term relationships as a • "What do you like doing together? couple How did you get to know them?
-How Fo cus of Observation: often do you get together?" • Not on whether the student has friends, • "What does being a friend mean to but on how student understands: you?" • the concept of friendship and/or • "What is different about a friend than marriage someone whom you just work with or • the nature of these relationships go to school with?" • on now student perceives his/her • "Do you have a girlfriend/boyfriend? own role in these relationships What is her/his name?
-How old is • I ne questions pertaining to marriage and - sne/ne?"
-Why a person might want to be • "When all you see her/him last?" o why a person hight want to be • "What is she/he like?
-What do you like \sim Student's understanding of his/her to do together?" own possible role in such a • "How do you know sne/ne is your ainfaired th aufaired 2" relationshin girijrienu/boyjrienu?
-"De men even think als est having a Terutionship • "Do you ever think about having a tong-term relationship or getting • "Why do you think some poonle get rr ny, ao you mink, some people get married when they grow un?' • "What would be nice about it?
-What might he difficult about heing magni oc ugjicun uooui oeing married?" l l
+- "Do you have some friends?
+Can you tell me about them?"
+(Note the friends' ages.
+It can be helpful to ask for names if the student is very general about who they are.) - "What do you like doing together?
+How did you get to know them?
+How often do you get together?" - "What does being a friend mean to you?" - "What is different about a friend than someone whom you just work with or go to school with?" - "Do you have a girlfriend/boyfriend?
+What is her/his name?
+How old is she/he?" - "When did you see her/him last?" - "What is she/he like?
+What do you like to do together?" - "How do you know she/he is your girlfriend/boyfriend?" - "Do you ever think about having a long-term relationship or getting married (when you are older)?" - "Why, do you think, some people get married when they grow up?" - "What would be nice about it?
+What might be difficult about being married?"